Ukrys/Ukrys.github.io/_posts/2024-12-21-Blockchain Fundamentals.md

 # BlockChain Fundamentals

-> Solidity - Smart Contract by Patrick Collins
+> Solidity: Smart Contract by Patrick Collins
+>
+> Working in progress ....
+>
-  Working in progress...
-Updated on 23/12/2024 :)
+> Last update on 23/12/2024 :)

 ## 1. What is a Blockchain?